shanel-elm/unit-front-end-web-development/intro-to-dom/readme.md

 By the end of this lesson, you should be able to:

-- HTML as a Tree
+- Understand HTML as a Tree
 - Relate HTML elements as parents, children, and siblings
 - Define the DOM
 - Explain what role the DOM plays on a web page